polygolf-lang/polygolf/docs/architecture.md

 # Architecture

+To get started, clone the repository, then run `npm install` to install dependencies

+After making a change, run `npm run build` before running the cli as `node dist/cli.js`.

+To run tests, run `npm run test`.

+The npm alias `npm run cli` is equivalent to `npm run build; node dist/cli.js`

+Some concepts (visitor, Path, etc.) are similar to those used by the JavaScript transpiler Babel, so the [Babel plugin handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) is worth skimming.

 Polygolf is a source-to-source transpiler: It takes in Polygolf code and spits out code in another language (the target).
 The data flow can be summarized as:

 1. Polygolf frontend code (type: `string`)